VandersonAssis/market-place-purchase/README.md

 - Maven

 ### Deploy
-...the dockerfile I have is already outdated based on the current state of the system.
-As soon as I have created a new version, I'm going to make it available here...
+...all the docker images have been created and pushed, I'm now creating the Kubernetes' configurations and as soon as I've finished it, you'll have it :] ...

 ### Info
 The Market Place project is composed by five microservices that are: